kah-ve/MarketGAN/README.md

 This google colab will take several hours to run (even with Google's provided GPU).
 Downloading all the stock data for the 500 companies in S&P can take 2-3 hours by itself.

-Then depending on the parameters you are using for training the models, the training can take some more hours more.
+Then depending on the parameters you are using for training the models, the training can take some hours more.

 ### What results do I get from this?